ckaestne/seai/assignments/I3_requirements_risks.md

 ## Grading

 The assignment is worth 100 points.
 For full credit, we expect:
-* [ ] 20 points: Goals are listed and correctly grouped.
+* [ ] 20 points: Goals are listed and appropriately grouped.
 The goals relate to the scenario and are reasonably complete.
 * [ ] 10 points: Environment entities and machine components relevant to the scenario are listed.
 The machine components include at least one AI component that performs image recognition.
 * [ ] 20 points: A selected requirement (REQ) is clearly stated.
 Environmental assumptions (ENV) and machine specifications (SPEC) needed to establish this requirement are included.
 * [ ] 30 points: A fault tree that shows possible causes behind the violation of the requirement selected in Q3 is included.
 At least three minimal cut sets are identified.
 The included fault tree is syntactically valid.